EXCELLENCE EXPO FACILITATORS

 KC has been known to work with up and coming drill team drum lines and is excited to teach some of these techniques in his session.
 You can expect to learn some fundamental techniques and create a fun new experience in the world of percussion.

-Amber Day, Color Guard / Flag Workshop
+Amber Day, Color Guard (Flag)- Performing Arts Workshop

 Born and raised in Waterloo, IA.
 Where at an early age of 6yrs old she started out in the Lords Warriors Drill Team, where for love for dance, drums and flags came about.
 In the early 2000’s she was introduced to color guard from Sis Kay Jordan.
 This is where her passion began for flag work.
 It taught her different techniques and disciplines.
 She met new people, learned different style of art, and it helped with her confidence.
 With her confidence it helped her understand that to be a part of drill team she didn’t have to be a drummer or a dancer.
 One thing she wants the youth to take from this class is the simple technique of twirling a flag, to be free and over all be yourself.
 You don’t have to be a dancer or a drummer to spin a flag.
 We always see dancing and drummers in movies and how they can get you to college.
 Yet color guard can get you just as far in college and beyond.
 You can be any shape or size to spin a flag.
 Just come learn, have fun, be free and be you!